-Even though Tribe of Mentors is an incredible book in its own right, it becomes even better when combined with Tools of Titans.
+Although Tribe of Mentors is an incredible book in its own right, it becomes even better when combined with Tools of Titans.
+They go together incredibly well, like peanut butter and jelly.
 Both Tools of Titans and Tribe of Mentors aren't structured as your run-of-the-mill guides in which you have to follow a predetermined step-by-step approach in order to reach your destination.
 These books have more of a ‘buffet,’ or as the author calls it, a pick-your-own-adventure kind of structure.
 You pick the topic or author you want to know more about and flip to the corresponding chapter.

 How does this relate to confidence and self-esteem again?

 These books are chock-full of field-tested wisdom, ready to be applied in your own life.
 Although the information in these books isn't necessarily directly marketed towards improving your confidence and self-esteem, applying the actionable wisdom in your life will do wonders for them.
 That's because developing confidence and self-esteem not about getting a quick motivational 'fix'; it's about building a life which will act as a source of self-confidence and self-esteem.
 For that reason, we can also strongly recommend Tim Ferriss' other books.
 Although the titles might sound a bit 'scammy,' we can assure you that the content is life changing and will help your self-esteem and confidence skyrocket: